BenKalegin/clouddiagram/react/docs/tasks.md

 - [ ] 35.
 Add user preferences for diagram defaults
 - [X] 31-1.
 Remove content scrolling under the top bar
 - [X] 31-2.
 Add laser pointer functionality like in excalidraw
 - [X] 31-3.
 Implement diagram scrollbars
+- [ ] 31-4.
+Add a "Select All" feature for easier manipulation of multiple elements
+- [ ] 31-5.
+Implement a "Find" feature to search for elements within the diagram
+- [ ] 31-6.
+Add a "Zoom to Fit" feature to adjust the view to fit all elements
+- [X] 31-7.
+Add panning functionality to allow users to move the view without changing the zoom level

 ### Diagram Functionality
 - [X] 36.
 Improve auto-routing algorithm for links